Skip to Main Content

 What is a Quality Indicator/flag?

-• PSYCKES identifies clients flagged for quality concerns in order to inform the treating provider, network, or care manager and to support clinical review, care coordination, and quality improvement
+• PSYCKES identifies clients flagged for quality concerns to inform the treating provider, network, or care manager and to support clinical review, care coordination, and quality improvement.

-• User-friendly Statewide Reports and My QI Reports, updated monthly, display quality indicator prevalence rates at the statewide, region, county, network, provider, program, and managed care plan level.
+• User-friendly Statewide Reports and My QI Reports, updated monthly, display quality indicator prevalence rates at the statewide, region, county, network, provider, program, and managed care plan levels.

 • No diabetes monitoring for individuals with diabetes and schizophrenia